JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 118.Revisited/rechecked pragmas warnings in BasicUniversalCppSupport and ExtendedUniversalCppSupport.
 Improved casting and readability in CdromDevice::impl.get_image().
 119.Reverted to C++20.
 A recent check-in enabled experimental features (and that broke the project as of VS 17.6.4).
 120.Comment only change (verifies VS 17.6.5 build).
+121.Updated gsl includes to latest repo (contemporary with VS17.6.5 release)